crystoll/discord_bot/README.md

 Additionally, of course, you should already have Python 3.x set up the way you like it, and suitable IDE ready to go (See previous videos on this channel)

 ## 2. Start coding

-First you need a few libraries:
+I have added some libraries over time.
+In current version they can be found from requirements.txt file, so before you start, you can just do something like:

+´´´
+pip install requirements.txt
+´´´

+If you are playing with the very initial commits I've made, you can just do something like:

 ```
 pip install python-dotenv discord.py
 ```

-So that's two fun libraries covered.
 Then you need to create the .env file, and set it up like this:

 BOT_TOKEN=<MYBOTTOKENGOESHERE>